-6.2 Timing and Dose of Creatine Ingestion
+Timing and Dose of Creatine Ingestion

-Creatine storage can be augmented by 2 common methods of creatine supplementation including a loading phase with ingestion of 20-25 g creatine (0.3 g/kg day) (almost every 4 hours) for 5-7 days , followed by ~3-5 g (0.03 g/kg day) per day thereafter as a maintenance dose.
-The creatine loading phase may increase body weight about 2% due to increased muscle water content and the osmotic effect of increased intracellular concentrations of phosphocreatine and creatine to increased muscle glycogen storage [76], which may impair weight-related performance in running and in another sports that body weight influenced energy demand [77].
-In line, Sculthorpe et al [78] reported that 25 g creatine supplementation for 5 days reduced active range of motion of shoulder extension, abduction and ankle dorsiflexion and contributed this affect due to increased retention of water into cells which increase muscle stiffness and neural outflow from the muscle spindles.
-The ceiling level of total creatine storage (~150-160 mmol/kg dm) is reached by a creatine loading strategy related to urine creatinine excretion by 48-55% [79], however, few studies have reported that the maintenance dose of creatine supplementation is enough for enhancing of muscle creatine content [80] and fatigue resistance [81].
+Creatine storage can be augmented by 2 common methods of creatine supplementation including a loading phase with ingestion of 20-25 g creatine (0.3 g/kg day) (almost every 4 hours) for 5-7 days . followed by $\sim$ 3-5 g (0.03 g/kg day) per day thereafter as a maintenance dose.
+The creatine loading phase may increase body weight about 2% due to increased muscle water content and the osmotic effect of increased intracellular concentrations of phosphocreatine and creatine to increased muscle glycogen storage, which may impair weight-related performance in running and in other sports in which body weight influenced energy demand.
+In line, Sculthorpe et al reported that 25 g creatine supplementation for 5 days reduced active range of motion of shoulder extension, abduction and ankle dorsiflexion and contributed this affect due to increased retention of water into cells which increase muscle stiffness and neural outflow from the muscle spindles.
+The ceiling level of total creatine storage (~150-160 mmol/kg dm) is reached by a creatine loading strategy related to urine creatinine excretion by 48-55%, however, few studies have reported that the maintenance dose of creatine supplementation is enough for enhancing of muscle creatine content and fatigue resistance.

-Recently, in the first study on timing of creatine ingestion, Antonio and Ciccone [7], suggested that 5 g creatine ingestion post-exercise had greater benefits for body composition (i.e. gains of fat-free mass and loss of fat mass) compared with pre-exercise creatine ingestion during a 4-week resistance training program in young male recreationally bodybuilders.
-However, this observation was not confirmed by a study in older adults [82].
-In addition, Candow et al [83] observed that 32 weeks of creatine supplementation (0.1 g/kg) in healthy older adults immediately following resistance training lead to greater lean muscle mass compared with immediately before resistance training and resistance training alone.
+Recently, in the first study on timing of creatine ingestion, Antonio and Ciccone, demonstrated that 5 g creatine monohydrate ingestion post-exercise had greater benefits for body composition (i.e. gains of fat-free mass and loss of fat mass) compared with pre-exercise creatine ingestion during a 4-week resistance training program in young male recreationally bodybuilders.
+However, this observation was not confirmed by a study in older adults.
+In addition, Candow et al observed that 32 weeks of creatine supplementation (0.1 g/kg) in healthy older adults immediately following resistance training lead to greater lean muscle mass compared with immediately before resistance training and resistance training alone.
 It was speculated that greater lean muscle mass from post exercise creatine supplementation may be due to an increase of skeletal muscle blood flow during resistance training which would result in higher creatine transport and accumulation in exercising muscles.
-However, creatine supplementation during resistance training showed an increase in upper and lower body strength compared with resistance training alone with no difference between pre and postexercise creatine supplementation.
+However, in this study creatine during resistance training increased upper and lower body strength compared with resistance training alone with no difference between pre and post-exercise creatine supplementation.
 More research is needed to address the issue of timing of creatine supplementation with higher dosage on muscle creatine content, body composition and high-intensity exercise performance.
-Importantly, exercise enhances the effectiveness of creatine storage in skeletal muscle due to an increase of muscle blood flow during exercise [76] as does co-ingestion of creatine with either carbohydrate (94 g per 5 g of creatine) or a combination of carbohydrate plus protein (47 g + 50 g per 5 g of creatine, respectively)

-enhance muscle creatine storage [84, 85] via insulin stimulation effect.
-Finally, it should be emphasized that the incidence of muscle cramps/pulls/strains, dehydration, or kidney/liver stress stemming from creatine monohydrate use have been overstated as no placebocontrolled, double-blind studies of healthy subjects have ever reported these effects [69, 86, 87].
+Importantly, exercise enhances the effectiveness of creatine storage in skeletal muscle due to an increase of muscle blood flow during exercise as does co-ingestion of creatine with either carbohydrate (94 g per 5 g of creatine) or a combination of carbohydrate plus protein (47 g + 50 g per 5 g of creatine, respectively) enhance muscle creatine storage via insulin stimulation effect.
+Finally, it should be emphasized that the incidence of muscle cramps/pulls/ strains, dehydration, or kidney/liver stress stemming from creatine monohydrate use have been overstated as no placebo-controlled, double-blind studies of healthy subjects have ever reported these effects.

-7 Carbohydrate
+Carbohydrate

 During exercise, muscle glycogen and blood glucose are important substrates.
 It is known that by increasing the exercise intensity, carbohydrate (CHO) becomes the main energy substrate and during prolonged exercise, fat oxidation is increased with a decrease of carbohydrate oxidation.
-However, carbohydrate is always used [88] and because storage is limited, carbohydrate intake is important for long-duration performance [89].
+However, carbohydrate is always used and because storage is limited, carbohydrate intake is important for long-duration performance.

-7.1 Optimal Dosage and Timing of carbohydrate
+Optimal Dosage and Timing of carbohydrate